gratipay/grtp.co/README.md

   - `gratipay-profile-link` - sets the `href` attribute to the user's profile link
   - `gratipay-link` - sets the `href` attribute to https://gratipay.com/
-- Misc styling
-  - `gratipay-goal-progress-bar` - sets the element's width to a percentage value of the user's goal progress

 ```html